 Klagsbrun Symposium showcases authors

 Art Spiegelman, the Pulitzer Prize-winning writer and artist, delivered the lecture “What the %@&*!
-Happened to Comics?” as part of the College’s 2011 Daniel Klagsbrun Symposium on Creative Arts and Moral Vision on Tuesday, Nov.
-8, 2011 in Palmer Auditorium.
+Happened to Comics?” as part of the College’s 2011 Daniel Klagsbrun Symposium on Creative Arts and Moral Vision.
 The symposium is free and open to the public.

 The Daniel Klagsbrun Symposium was established in 1989 to create a positive, living memorial to Daniel Klagsbrun, a 1986 graduate of Connecticut College.
 Through the generosity and commitment of Daniel’s parents, Emilie and Herbert Klagsbrun, the Symposium has brought to the College over the years an amazing array of authors, including Saul Bellow, Adrienne Rich, Elie Wiesel, Sandra Cisneros, Joseph Brodsky, Jhumpa Lahiri, Michael Cunningham, Dorothy Allison, Tobias Wolff and a host of others.